tezock/KeyDash/README.md

 KeyDash is a site inspired by [MonkeyType](https://monkeytype.com/) and [KeyBr](https://www.keybr.com/) for the purpose of practicing web development through a means that I find interesting: typing tests!

-Below in this README, I'm largely going to document my changes and progress as I continue to work on the site through each release.

 ## Current Site

 Still Under Construction...